Brianonchari/collaborative-documment-system/README.md

 > ✅ This combination allows the system to anchor a comment to any logical unit in the document.

 ---
+if you want to add a comment to a specific sentence inside a specific paragraph, like "paragraph 30, sentence 5", then you need to model `hierarchical context references`.

+For SENTENCE type, the contextReference uses format:
+``paragraph-{paragraphNumber}.sentence-{sentenceNumber}``
+Example: "paragraph-30.sent-5"

 ### 📝 Example Use Cases